kristjanr/wise-cs/scraped-data/sections/02-managing-your-account/subsections/08-bills-and-statements/articles/02-how-can-i-get-an-account-details-document/content.md

+# Bills and statements
-# How can I get an account details document?
+## How can I get an account details document?
 Some merchants, such as Amazon or PayPal, might ask you confirmation that your account details are held in Wise.
 You can download a proof of account details document and share it with them.

 To download it from the website: